LexieData/LexieData.GitHub.io/mining_project.md

 <img src="images/Python Line Graph4.png?raw=true"/>

 ## Conclusion
 In this guided engineering project, I learned how to code in Python, how to use/download libraries in Python such as Pandas, Seaborn, and Matplotlib, and how to analyze mining data.
-Please reach out to me
+Please reach out if you would like to connect on <a href="https://www.linkedin.com/in/lexie-langella/">LinkedIn</a>!